-This bill, HB 396, amends existing laws to permit farms and producers to process a limited number of beef cows, swine, sheep, and goats at non-USDA certified facilities for human consumption and direct sale within the state.
-It modifies RSA 143-A:5, IX to include these animals alongside bison, elk, and red deer, while also updating definitions and labeling requirements in RSA 143-A:18 and RSA 143-A:19.
-The bill mandates that all uninspected meat products must be clearly labeled with the farm's information and the date of slaughter.
-Additionally, licensed restaurants and retailers are allowed to purchase uninspected meat from these animals, provided they maintain purchase records for at least 90 days and label menu items accordingly.
-The amendments to RSA 427:2-a, IV clarify that the slaughter of these animals on a farm for sale is exempt from inspection requirements, as long as the slaughter area is kept sanitary.
+This bill amends existing laws to permit farms and producers to process a limited number of cattle, swine, sheep, and goats at non-USDA certified facilities for direct sale to consumers.
+It modifies RSA 143-A:5, IX to include these animals alongside bison, elk, and red deer, and updates definitions and labeling requirements in RSA 143-A:18 and RSA 143-A:19 to ensure that all uninspected meat products are clearly labeled with the farm's information and the date of slaughter.
+Additionally, licensed restaurants and retailers are allowed to purchase uninspected meat from these animals, with requirements to maintain purchase records for 90 days and label menu items accordingly.
+The bill also amends RSA 143-A:20 and RSA 143-A:20-a to include the new animal categories and revises RSA 427:2-a, IV to exempt the slaughter of these animals from inspection requirements under certain sanitary conditions.

 Statutes affected: As Amended by the House: 143-A:5, 143-A:18, 143-A:19, 143-A:20, 143-A:20-a, 427:2-a